Driving and Road Safety Abroad

 It is illegal to drive without a valid license and insurance in most countries.
 You should check with the embassy of the country you plan to visit or live in to find specific driver's license requirements.
 Many countries do not recognize a U.S. driver's license, but most accept an International Driving Permit (IDP).
 IDPs may not be valid the whole time you stay abroad and may only be valid with a U.S. or local license.

-You can get an IDP before you leave through these automobile associations we authorize:
+You can get an IDP before you leave through these automobile associations:

 In general, your U.S. auto insurance policy does NOT cover you abroad.
 However, it may when you drive to Canada and Mexico.
 Check with your insurance company before you go.